deliaturner/Rabbit-Med-Dosages/README.md

 ## About the Project

 This tool was built for my friend **Julia**, who devotes her life to rescuing rabbits — including abused pets, abandoned outdoor strays, and animals in critical need of care.
-She’s one of those people who puts everyone else (including rabbits) first.
+She’s one of those people who puts everybunny else first.

 She said, "I hate math."
 I wanted to help.